 Two or more parties may come together for the purpose of achieving a specific goal/economic objective, by forming a joint venture (JV).
 Joint venture entities may assume different forms and structures, such as jointly controlled operations, jointly controlled assets, and jointly controlled entities.
 The accounting department needs to support the JVs accordingly.
 They may do this by either maintaining a separate set of books or by not maintaining a separate set of books.

 - Merger Accounting

-Organizations have become very large, complex and dynamic these days.
+Organizations have become very large, complex, and dynamic these days.
 Just keeping track of their activities has become a challenging task.
 However, accounting software has become very fast and robust these days.
-When an organization merges or becomes separate from another organization, merger accountants are able to analyse and formulate which employees stay in the merged organization or separated organization and to which employees, full and final settlement should be given.
+When an organization merges or becomes separate from another organization, merger accountants are able to analyze and formulate which employees stay in the merged organization or separated organization and to which employees, full and final settlement should be given.

 - Travel Expense Management

-With more and more professionals travelling for business more and more frequently, the travel expense management activity has assumed a great deal of significance within the F & A department of large organizations.
-The F & A team is required to clearly understand the travel expense policy laid out by the senior management and execute the same meticulously so that the travelling employees are adequately supported while ensuring policy adherence.
+With more and more professionals traveling for business more and more frequently, the travel expense management activity has assumed a great deal of significance within the F & A department of large organizations.
+The F & A team is required to clearly understand the travel expense policy laid out by the senior management and execute the same meticulously so that the traveling employees are adequately supported while ensuring policy adherence.

 - Tax payments

 Accurate tax and duties payments are done by a Tax Manager.
 He makes sure that the company pays the local taxes and duties on time and is compliant with the statutory laws of the local government.
 He plays a part in the preparation of the Cash Flow and Net Income statement.
 He can be considered the most important type of accountant because failure to comply with the statutory laws of the local government could lead to heavy fines being imposed on the company or could lead to imprisonment of the company’s founder.